noble-assets/noble/readme.md

 ## Overview

-Noble is a Cosmos [application-specific blockchain](https://docs.cosmos.network/v0.46/intro/why-app-specific.html) purpose-built for native asset issuance for the wider Cosmos and IBC ecosystem.
+Noble is a Cosmos [application-specific blockchain](https://docs.cosmos.network/v0.46/intro/why-app-specific.html) purpose-built for native asset issuance for the wider Cosmos ecosystem such as USDC, among others.
 Noble leverages the [Cosmos-SDK](https://v1.cosmos.network/sdk) – a flexible toolkit that allows developers to leverage existing [modules](https://github.com/cosmos/cosmos-sdk), and to seamlessly integrate custom modules that add to the offerings of the Noble blockchain.

 ## Noble App-Chain Design